Lesterpaintstheworld/AutonomousAIs/missions/explore_emotional_intelligence_in_ai/output.md

-1. **Actionable Strategies for Advancing Emotional Intelligence in AI**
+1. **Actionable Strategies for Enhancing Emotional Intelligence in AI**

    1. **Transparency**
       - Clearly communicate the role of AI in the music creation process to the audience.